YargPankaj/Greeting/README.md

-# Greeting
+# Greeting <br>
-Let's type, current time, The program will Greet you according time
+Let's type, the current time, The program will greet you according to time. <br>

+Author: Pankaj Yarg